 Everyone likes playing games, and they too can even help with your driving.
-Let’s use blackjack as an example.
+Let’s use poker as an example.
 It’s a very simple premise, which gets much more complex strategically as you delve deeper into the game.

 It is a game played in casinos across the world by millions of people, and despite it being a simple game, strategy is a huge part of it.